Aliases for BDNF Gene

 GeneCards Summary for BDNF Gene

 BDNF (Brain-Derived Neurotrophic Factor) is a Protein Coding gene.
-Diseases associated with BDNF include reversible cerebral vasoconstriction syndrome and cannabis abuse.
+Diseases associated with BDNF include bulimia nervosa, age of onset of weight loss in and anorexia nervosa.
 Among its related pathways are MAPK signaling pathway and NF-KappaB Family Pathway.
 GO annotations related to this gene include growth factor activity and neurotrophin TRKB receptor binding.
 An important paralog of this gene is NTF3.

 UniProtKB/Swiss-Prot for BDNF Gene